 Amusingly enough, Drive-By Truckers do this twice in "I Do Believe".

-From Mega Man 4, Bright Man's theme goes up a full step after the first twenty seconds, a rare NES example.
+From Mega Man 4, Bright Man's theme goes up a full step after the first twenty seconds, an NES example.

 Berlin's "Take My Breath Away."

 Meshuggah's "Spasm" features guitars tuned down an octave and a half from standard.
 That's ridiculously low by any standards, but apparently it wasn't good enough for them, because the last repetition of the main riff goes down another half-step.
 So instead of showing off how high they can sing, the change shows off how low they can tune their guitars.

 Buckcherry's "For The Movies" modulates up halfway through the final chorus.

 A "Visit Seoul" campaign had a song by both SNSD and Super Junior called S.E.O.U.L., which featured one of these.
 This makes the song sound quite bone-chilling.

 Westlife's cover of Billy Joel's "Uptown Girl" (the original by the latter doesn't have it).
 Interestingly, the Westlife cover begins with a lower key than the original, then steps it up to the original's key at the end.

 "Adelaide's Lament" modulates up a semitone for the third part ("And furthermore...").
 This was added to the show sometime after the original cast album had been recorded.